amezin/create-commit-action/README.md

 `${{ github.workspace }}` or `$GITHUB_WORKSPACE`.

 May include unchanged files.

 > [!WARNING]
-> Currently, symlinks are unintentionally followed on Windows.

-> [!WARNING]
 > Currently, it's not possible to delete files using this action.